University of Toronto St. George: Northern portion

 Varsity Centre and Area is a sports complex comprising Varsity Stadium, Varsity Arena, and the Varsity Pavilion.
-It is the practice and training facility for various Varsity Blues teams, and a venue for intercollegiate sports.
+It is the practice and training facility for various Varsity Blues teams and a venue for intercollegiate sports.

-Eastern campus
+Eastern portion

 The eastern portion extends across Queen's Park and is roughly outlined by Bloor Street to the north, Bay Street to the east, and Wellesley Street to the South.
 It includes the Henry N.R.
 Jackman Faculty of Law, Victoria College, Emmanuel College, and the Toronto School of Theology.

-Queen's Park

 Queen's Park is a large urban park within the campus grounds, surrounded by Queen's Park Crescent.
 It is the location of the Ontario Legislative Building, which is not part of the campus area.
 However, the land was acquired by the Government of Ontario in a 999-year "peppercorn" lease from the University of Toronto in 1859.

-Southern campus
+Southern portion

 The southern portion of campus has seen notable development more recently, including the Schwartz Reisman Innovation Campus.
-Running along University Avenue, the campus extends southwards to Dundas Street with a few buildings, including the Dentistry Building of the Faculty of Dentistry and Chestnut Residence building in Little Japan.
+Running along University Avenue, the campus extends southwards to Dundas Street with a few buildings, including the Dentistry Building of the Faculty of Dentistry and Chestnut Residence building in Little Japan a few blocks west of Toronto Metropolitan University.